 2. Spark Cards – Sequencing Card Game

 I first heard of this game while working with an SLP.
-It’s such a good game for children to use to practice their verbal communication and expressive language skills.
+It’s such a good game for children to practice their verbal communication and expressive language skills.

 How to Play